7 Things Every Woman Should Know About Her Period

 This taboo doesn't only exist in the United States, of course.
-Seventy percent of women in India think that menstrual blood is dirty, according to a survey carried out by the United Nations' sanitation agency.
-Moreover, a UNICEF survey showed that 40 percent of girls in Iran thought menstruation was a disease.
+According to a survey carried out by the United Nations' sanitation agency, 70% of women in India think that menstrual blood is dirty, The Guardian reported.
+Moreover, a UNICEF survey showed that 40% of girls in Iran thought menstruation was a disease.
 The results of these statistics are devastating, because they illustrate that the majority of non-Western females have not received adequate menstrual education.

-Even though there are very few females in the U.S. who view periods in this negative light, there are still far too many of us who don't know enough about them.
-Reasonably, you may hate your period sometimes, but I'm guessing you would still like to know more about it.
+Even though there are very few menstruating people in the U.S. who view periods in this negative light, there are still far too many of us who don't know enough about them.
+You may hate your period sometimes, but I'm guessing you would still like to know more about it.
 Regardless, it's important to stay educated on how your body functions so you can learn how to keep yourself healthy and happy.

-Here are seven things every woman should know about periods.
+Here are seven things every person who menstruates should know about periods.

 1. We Don't Have To Have Monthly Periods

 Although nurses, WebMD, and moms everywhere would have us believe that maintaining a "regular" cycle (about 28 days) is ideal, there is no scientific proof to back up this claim.
-Alyssa Dweck, assistant clinical OBGYN professor at Mt.
-Sinai School of Medicine, told the Atlantic that there's no medical reason for us to menstruate every month, and there's "nothing wrong with tweaking the system if bleeding is difficult for women."
+Dr. Alyssa Dweck, MD, assistant clinical professor of obstetrics and gynecology at Mount Sinai School of Medicine, told the Atlantic that there's no medical reason for us to menstruate every month, and there's "nothing wrong with tweaking the system if bleeding is difficult for women."

 When the first birth control pills were being issued to women in the 1960s and '70s, gynecologists and researchers found that most of them asked for monthly periods, mainly because they wanted the assurance that they weren't pregnant.
 However, the periods you have while on the pill — or any other similar hormonal birth control, for that matter — are purely pharmacologic.